ohdamnitsnikki/new-parent/README.md

 * Baby care provides three informational cards.

-1. First one about what clothes to preferably buy.
+1. First one is about what clothes to preferably buy.
-2. Second one to easier cope and save energy.
+2. Second one is how to easier cope and save energy.
-3. Third one regarding babies health.
+3. Third one is regarding babies health.

 ### Must Haves

-* Must haves has four informational cards with a heading named after the item you should buy, and linked picture of the item that when clicked opens up a new window showing where you can buy it and a text section telling the user what it’s good for.
+* Must haves has four informational cards with a heading named after the item(s) you should buy, and linked pictures of the item(s) and when clicked the picture opens up a new window showing where you can buy it and a text section telling the user what it’s good for.

 <img
   src="assets/images/must-haves-phone.PNG"